-Boat parties, BBQ, and fireworks extravaganzas above the Hudson River.
+Boat parties, BBQs, and fireworks displays above the Hudson River.
 The Big Apple spares no expense when it comes time to celebrate the 4th.
 Take a moment to celebrate the good ole’ U.S.A when you witness NYC 4th of July fireworks and festivities.

-Follow along as we dive into every 4th of July celebration in NYC.
+Follow along as we dive into every 4th of July NYC celebration.

 From getting to watch the Macy pyrotechnics to sun-soaked days spent riding the Cyclone at Coney Island, New York City brings star-spangled passion to the fourth.

 Cheers to the red, white, and blue on a rooftop bar, or honor the American flag with a riveting trip to Ellis Island.

-Read on to discover the best 4th of July Events in NYC.
+Read on to discover the best 4th of July New York events and activities.

 New York City Attractions

-This year the Fourth of July falls on a Monday.
-So make the most of your time in the Empire City by planning a fun-filled holiday weekend.
+This year the Fourth of July falls on a Tuesday.
+So make the most of your time in the Empire City by planning a fun-filled NYC 4th July weekend.

 Related Post: Insider’s Guide to the Empire State Experience